getferdi/ferdi/CONTRIBUTING.md

 ### Code Signing on a mac

-If you are building the packaged app (on a mac) for local testing, you can set this environment variable to bypass the code signing step during the packaging process (`npm run build`):
+If you are building the packaged app (on a mac) for local testing, you can set this environment variable to bypass the code signing step during the packaging process (`pnpm run build`):

 ```bash
 export CSC_IDENTITY_AUTO_DISCOVERY=false